8 Mar 2021

 Mathematics Space

-For all of her life, Mary’s dream was to inspire others and help improve their lives through science.
-After leaving high school with the highest grades anyone was able to achieve, she also gained a degree in Physical Sciences and Mathematics, after which her career began.
+Throughout her life, Mary wanted to help improve lives through science.
+After leaving high school with the highest grades possible, she gained a degree in Physical Sciences and Mathematics.
+After this, her career began!

 Mary Jackson, Hidden Figures gif | Stemettes Zine